-Academic Year: 2019/2020 Total fund allocated: £16000 A PE and Sport Premium Key Outcome Indicator B School Focus/ planned Impact on pupils C Actions to Achieve D Planned Funding E Actual Funding F Evidence G Actual Impact (following Review) on pupils H Sustainability/ Next Steps 5. increased participation in competitive sport Making inter school sport competitions more accessible to pupils across the school.
-Transportation to sporting events. £1000 Regular transport provided to local swimming baths for KS2 children.
+Academic Year: 2019/2020 Total fund allocated £16000 d: A В С D Е F G Н PE and Sport Premium Key Outcome Indicator School Focus/ planned Impact on pupils Actions to Achieve Planned Funding Actual Funding Evidence Actual Impact (following Review) on pupils Sustainability/ Next Steps 5. increased participation in competitive sport Making inter school sport competitions more accessible to pupils across the school.
+Transportation to sporting events. £1000 £1912.50 Regular transport provided to local swimming baths for KS2 children.
 Transport to and from tournaments including festivals and school sport games events enabling competition.
 Every child in the school has had the opportunity to take part in organised sport festivals around the county with different schools, practicing their key skills.
 To continue for the next academic year.
+4. broader experience of a range of sports and activities offered to all pupils New SLA agreed and signed, moved clusters to Bishop Education Enterprise SLA £6000 £5557.50 Tracking to monitor children's participation in festivals/ Level 2 and Level 3 competition.
+Boosted Children's self- esteem and enjoyment of school sport in particular.
+The Offering a different variety of clubs for extracurricular groups each half term.
+Begin to